 How Alcohol Affects Young People

-Alcohol is the number 1 drug used by teens.
+Alcohol is the number one drug used by teens.
 It has an outsized influence and effect on young people.
 While youth aren’t legally able to buy or consume alcohol, they consume 11 percent of all alcohol in the U.S. They also drink more alcohol per drinking occasion than adults do.

 Young people are also heavily affected by alcohol.
 According to the Centers for Disease Control and Prevention, alcohol is a factor in an average 4,358 annual deaths of young people under 21.
 Those deaths come in the form of car crashes, homicides, suicide, alcohol poisoning, falls, burns, and drowning.
 Additionally, SAMHSA found that 188,000 people under 21 visited the emergency room for alcohol-related injuries in 2011.